aimtiaz11/customer-api-raml/README.md

 ## 1. Demo

-To preview the API specification in your browser, please see [here](https://rawgit.com/aimtiaz11/customer-api-raml/master/output/index.html).
+To preview the API specification in your browser, please see [here for raml2html output](https://rawgit.com/aimtiaz11/customer-api-raml/master/output/index.html).

 ## 2. Security considerations